T of C

 Personal email me search me

-In the qin repertoire the most prominent birds are cranes and geese.
+A number of birds appear in titles of melodies; many are also mentioned in subtitles and other commentary.3 The most prominent birds discussed in the qin repertoire are cranes and geese.
 Cranes are associated with longevity, geese with loyalty and exile.
 In addition, seabirds are associated with a carefree existence, the phoenix with love.
 The following list includes only those melodies in my current repertoire.

 9. Guan Ju (Cry of the Ospreys)